mmmmmmpc/prometheus-rpm/README.md

 ## Instructions

-You can enable COPR repo in Fedora 26 with:
+You can enable COPR repo in Fedora 26 or 27 with:
 ```
    $ sudo dnf copr enable mperezco/prometheus
 ```